JRSV1809/FITOReactJSBootcamp/README.md

 # Sharing your video

 Once you have your video ready please share it to Jose Melendez at Jose.Melendez@focusservices.com so we can continue with the process.
-We're looking forward to get to know you!